secureworks/dalton/README.rst

    job was submitted to the Dalton Controller.

 -  **tech** - The sensor technology (i.e. engine and version) the job was submitted for.
-For example, 'suricata4.0.0' is Suricata v4.0.0.
-Suricata Agents start with "suricata" and Snort Agents start with "snort".
+For example, 'suricata-4.0.0' is Suricata v4.0.0.
+Suricata Agents start with "suricata-" and Snort Agents start with "snort-".

 -  **time** - The time in seconds the job took to run, as reported by the Dalton Agent (this includes job download time by the agent).